wambexper/Weather-API/README.md

-# Weather-API
-Developed By Peter Wambedde
+# Weather-API......Developed By Peter Wambedde

 The Weather Application is a web-based tool that allows users to fetch real-time weather data based on their current location.
 The application consists of two main pages: index.html and weather.html.
 Users can click the "Fetch Data" button on the index page to navigate to the weather page, where detailed weather information is displayed.

 Getting Started